plerk/Alien-Xenolith/README.md

     it is not possible without significant effort and detailed subclassing.

+    (If your platform is not supported, please coordinate with me to fix that)

 - supports multiple intents

     Designed from the get-go to work with XS, [Inline](https://metacpan.org/pod/Inline), [FFI::Raw](https://metacpan.org/pod/FFI::Raw)